 Alternative 1 - 25 year Floodplain.
-The CEMVN determined the proposed project would not have an effect on any coastal use or resource.
-This means any reasonably foreseeable effect on any coastal use or resource resulting from this action.
+The CEMVN determined the proposed project would not have an effect on any coastal use or resource, which means any reasonably foreseeable effect on any coastal use or resource resulting from this action.
 This also includes effects on coastal uses.
-Effects include both direct effects resulting from the activity and occur at the same time and place as the activity, and indirect (cumulative and secondary) effects resulting from the activity and are later in time or farther removed in distance, but are still reasonably foreseeable (indirect effects).
+Effects include both direct effects resulting from the activity that occur at the same time and place as the activity, and indirect (cumulative and secondary) effects resulting from the activity that occur later in time or farther removed in distance, but are still reasonably foreseeable (indirect effects).

 In a letter dated October 1, 2019 the CEMVN submitted an initial Coastal Zone Consistency Determination (per 15 C.F.R. § 930.35) to the Louisiana Department of Natural Resources.
-Prior to the USACE signing the Record of Decision, the CEMVN would continue coordination with the LDNR concerning coastal resource protection if the LDNR disagrees with this Determination.
-In a letter dated October 23, 2019, the Louisiana Department of Wildlife and Fisheries (LDWF) provided preliminary comments (Appendix A-8).
+In a letter dated October 23, 2019, the Louisiana Department of Wildlife and Fisheries (LDWF) provided preliminary comments.
 The CEMVN intends to implement all the LDWF recommended wildlife monitoring and avoidance measures if this alternative is implemented.
+In a letter dated November 25, 2019, the LDNR stated, "After careful review, this office finds that this phase of the project, as proposed in the application, is consistent with the Louisiana Coastal Resources Program" (Appendix A-7: Coastal Zone Consistency Determination).